RajputUsman/Discord-Info/README.md

 ![image](https://user-images.githubusercontent.com/65516140/109589701-88de9c80-7b2c-11eb-8862-5d810d110122.png)

-And slide it, All done.
+And then slide the given option, All done.

 **What to do if I wannna receive DM/Messages from specific members?**